carlosspohr/zenvia-java/README.md

 # zenvia-java
-A simple implementation to send SMS messages through Zenvia Rest API.
+A simple implementation to send SMS messages through Zenvia Rest API using Jersey client.

 # How to use: